 Molly Flannery, Photo by Bob Stegmaier

-At eleven she biked through her neighborhood putting fliers in mailboxes advertising 50 cent piano lessons, and has been teaching piano ever since!
+At the age of 11 she biked through her neighborhood putting flyers in mailboxes advertising 50-cent piano lessons, and she’s been teaching piano ever since!

-After studying composition, improvisation and theory at Yale, Molly began her performing career in Kyoto Japan in 1981 where she appeared frequently at local clubs playing rock and jazz.
-In 1983 she left Japan and eventually settled in Boston where she studied jazz with Ran Blake, Charlie Banacos, Kenny Werner and Harvey Diamond.
+After studying composition, improvisation and theory at Yale, Molly began her performing career in Kyoto, Japan in 1981 where she appeared frequently at local clubs, playing rock and jazz.
+In 1983 she left Japan and eventually settled in Boston where she studied jazz with Ran Blake, Charlie Banacos, Kenny Werner, Harvey Diamond and Doug Johnson.

 Soon after, she became the keyboard player for Cosmos Factor, the popular world beat dance band led by Jacques Pardo that appeared regularly at Ryles and on WERS Radio's Gyroscope.
 The group was nominated for Best World Beat Band at the Boston Music Awards during that time.
 Then she moved on and formed the Molly Flannery Quintet featuring Tom Zicarelli on sax, Steve Elliott on trombone, and Michael Zank on drums.
 They played such popular Boston jazz venues as The Willow, The Western Front, The 1359 Club, and Ryles.
 The Quintet's music began popping up quite often on jazz radio programs such as WGBH's Eric in the Evening, where they did a live show, and Harvard Radio's Jazz Spectrum.

 When her first CD, Slow Dance at the Asylum, was released in 1999, it received wide air play and high praise from jazz critics, musicians and listeners.
 (See reviews section of website.)